Wastewater Treatment Using Algae – A Comprehensive Guide from Oilgae

 • What are the various end-uses to which the algae biomass from sewage and wastewater can be put to?

-• Which is the best algae harvesting method for sewage cultivation?
+• Which is the best harvesting methods for algae cultivated in sewage?

 • What are the future possibilities in microbe-based waste water remediation in general and microalgae-based remediation in specific?